Male agent discussing to a couple about insurance

 Retiree Insurance

 Depending on the retiree insurance plan, individuals may no longer receive health coverage if they qualify for Medicare.
 In this scenario, Medicare must act as the primary insurance provider.
-However, certain plans do offer coverage, even if the retiree is Medicare-eligible.
+However, specific plans offer coverage, even if the retiree is Medicare-eligible.
 When this occurs, the retiree insurance plan typically acts as secondary insurance.

 Group Insurance